 Benjamin Franklin high school students participate in a war-time effort to conserve paper.

 Benjamin Franklin High School students participate in “Club Borinquen” to celebrate their Puerto Rican identity.

-Camp Jened - Real Camping for the Handicapped
+Camp Jened - Real Camping for the Handicapped, cover

 A brochure advertised Camp Jened to disabled teens and adults around the country

 Camp Jened helped its counselors learn to support disabled campers.